EasyCorp/EasyAdminBundle/doc/dashboards.rst

         <a href="https://symfony.com/doc/2.x/bundles/EasyAdminBundle/index.html">EasyAdmin 2.x docs</a>.
     </div>

-**Dashboards** are the entry point of backends and they link to one ore more :doc:`resources </crud>`.
+**Dashboards** are the entry point of backends and they link to one or more :doc:`resources </crud>`.
 Dashboards also display a main menu to navigate the resources and the information of the logged in user.